 She received an AB degree in Architecture from the University of California, Berkeley, an MFA in Stage Design from Southern Methodist University, and a Master of Science in Architecture and Urban Design from Columbia University.

 Carolyn served on the AIA Small Project Practitioners Advisory Group from 2014-2018, where she founded the SPP Review and chaired the 2018 AIA SPP Awards.
-She is a former member of the City of Kirkland, WA Design Review Board (2011-2019) and an independent advisor to Suncadia Residential Owners Association.
+She served two terms on the City of Kirkland, WA Design Review Board and is a former independent advisor to Suncadia Residential Owners Association.

 Design: A Process

 Listening.
 Careful listening to the client’s concerns and point of view is the cornerstone of a successful collaboration.

 Information Gathering.
 We research the criteria needed to define and design your project: zoning and permitting information, spatial and functional requirements, timeline, budget, site and climatic conditions.
 We’ll discuss variables: color, texture, materials, sustainability, taste, and style.

 Inquiry.
 Growing family?
 Downsizing?
 Aging in place?
 Concerns about pets?
 We consider the specific needs, as well as the evolving long-term goals, of the family throughout the lifecycle.

 Reflection.
 After listening closely, gathering information and asking questions we’ll develop a program that reflects the unique circumstances of each client and project.